Ian Russell (folklorist): Recognition

 The Folklore Society awarded Russell its Coote Lake Medal in 1987, for "outstanding research and scholarship".
 In 1998, he was awarded the Gold Badge of the English Folk Dance and Song Society, the Society's highest honour.

-In 2016 Russell was named a Point of Light, by British Prime Minister Theresa May in recognition for his work with Village Carols.
+In 2016, Russell was named a Point of Light, by British Prime Minister Theresa May in recognition of his work with Village Carols.
 The Points of Light award "recognises outstanding individual volunteers who make a positive change in their community and inspire others".

-In 2020 Russell was awarded an MBE in the Queen's Birthday honours.
+In 2020, Russell was awarded an MBE in the Queen's Birthday honours.